aragon/hack/docs/tutorial.md

 Because apps inside the [Aragon client](client.md) are sandboxed, it also means that apps do not have direct access to Web3.

 Apps are run inside an iframe, which means that it only has access to its own DOM, not the outlying DOM.
-The app can communicate with the client over our own custom RPC protocol.
+The app can communicate with the client over our custom RPC protocol.

 Then the client takes care of connecting to Ethereum via Web3, and also handles things like signing transactions, displaying notifications and more to the end-user.

-All of this is achieved by using aragonAPI. aragonAPI is split in two parts: one for clients and one for apps.
+All of this is achieved by using aragonAPI. aragonAPI is split into two parts: one for clients and one for apps.
 The client portion of aragonAPI reads _requests_ from the app over RPC, sandboxes apps and performs Web3 actions, whereas the app portion provides a simple API to communicate with the client (to read state, send transactions and more).

 ### Background scripts and building state

 Apps usually want to listen to events using Web3 and build an application state from those events.
 This concept is also known as _event sourcing_.

 aragonAPI was built with event sourcing in mind.
-To build state continually without having the app loaded indefinitely, though, we need to run a background script.
+To build the state continually without having the app loaded indefinitely, though, we need to run a background script.

 Thankfully the [Aragon client](client.md) will run background scripts specified in the manifest files of our app (more on manifest files later).